 Immerse Yourself in the Local Flavors!

-Book this Merida Yucatán cooking tour to discover a produce market not many tourists visit, pick up some Spanish (and Mayan) lingo, learn how to cook regional delicacies, and eat dishes made with your own hands — all in the company of new local and traveller friends.
+Discover a produce market not many tourists visit, pick up some Spanish (and Mayan) lingo, learn how to cook and taste regional delicacies.
+Acknowledge why Mexican gastronomy is considered a cultural heritage and eat dishes made with your own hands – all in the company of new local and traveler friends.

 Inclusions: English-speaking local guide, public transportation, ingredients for all dishes, cooking session at a local family home.